codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 **$builder->groupStart()**

-Starts a new group by adding an opening parenthesis to the WHERE clause of the query.
+Starts a new group by adding an opening parenthesis to the **WHERE** clause of the query.

 **$builder->orGroupStart()**

-Starts a new group by adding an opening parenthesis to the WHERE clause of the query, prefixing it with 'OR'.
+Starts a new group by adding an opening parenthesis to the **WHERE** clause of the query, prefixing it with **OR**.

 **$builder->notGroupStart()**

-Starts a new group by adding an opening parenthesis to the WHERE clause of the query, prefixing it with 'NOT'.
+Starts a new group by adding an opening parenthesis to the **WHERE** clause of the query, prefixing it with **NOT**.

 **$builder->orNotGroupStart()**

-Starts a new group by adding an opening parenthesis to the WHERE clause of the query, prefixing it with 'OR NOT'.
+Starts a new group by adding an opening parenthesis to the **WHERE** clause of the query, prefixing it with **OR NOT**.

 **$builder->groupEnd()**

-Ends the current group by adding a closing parenthesis to the WHERE clause of the query.
+Ends the current group by adding a closing parenthesis to the **WHERE** clause of the query.

 **$builder->havingGroupStart()**

-Starts a new group by adding an opening parenthesis to the HAVING clause of the query.
+Starts a new group by adding an opening parenthesis to the **HAVING** clause of the query.

 **$builder->orHavingGroupStart()**

-Starts a new group by adding an opening parenthesis to the HAVING clause of the query, prefixing it with 'OR'.
+Starts a new group by adding an opening parenthesis to the **HAVING** clause of the query, prefixing it with **OR**.

 **$builder->notHavingGroupStart()**

-Starts a new group by adding an opening parenthesis to the HAVING clause of the query, prefixing it with 'NOT'.
+Starts a new group by adding an opening parenthesis to the **HAVING** clause of the query, prefixing it with **NOT**.

 **$builder->orNotHavingGroupStart()**

-Starts a new group by adding an opening parenthesis to the HAVING clause of the query, prefixing it with 'OR NOT'.
+Starts a new group by adding an opening parenthesis to the **HAVING** clause of the query, prefixing it with **OR NOT**.

 **$builder->havingGroupEnd()**

-Ends the current group by adding a closing parenthesis to the HAVING clause of the query.
+Ends the current group by adding a closing parenthesis to the **HAVING** clause of the query.

 **************
 Inserting Data